kacperszymanski/calculator/README.txt

 The calculator will display an error message if the user attempts to divide by zero.

 Credits
-This calculator was created by [Your Name].
+This calculator was created by Kacper Szymański.
 Feel free to use it for your own projects or modify it as needed.